electric-sql/electric/website/blog/posts/2024-07-17-electric-next.md

 ### Roadmap

-You can track development on [Discord](https://discord.electric-sql.com) and via the [GitHub Issues milestones](https://github.com/electric-sql/electric-next/milestones).
+You can track development on [Discord](https://discord.electric-sql.com) and via the [GitHub Issues milestones](https://github.com/electric-sql/archived-electric-next/milestones).

 ***

 ## Next steps

-`electric-next` is available to use today.
+Electric Next is available to use today.
 We welcome community contributions.

-### Using `electric-next`
+### Using Electric Next

 See the: